OWASP/owasp-summit-2017/Outcomes/Playbooks/Incident-Response-Playbook.md

 - Why did it happen?
 - How did we react?
 - Was best practice followed?
   - If not, why not?
 - Tuning web application firewalls

 **Lessons learnt / next steps**
-- How many pre-requisites were satisfied
+- How many pre-requisites were satisfied?
 - Was Playbook appropriate?
 - Variables will cause gaps in PB
 - What adjustments need to be made?